 With so many unique neighborhoods and a mile-long list of attractions and experiences, there is so much to see and do in Philly.
 Read on for an insider’s guide to making the most of your time in the best host city for the 2026 tournament.

-Head to 5th and Arch Street for a chance to see where some of the most significant moments in the birth of America happened.
-Here, you can tour where the Declaration of Independence was signed (Independence Hall), what citizens heard when they first heard it read aloud (the Liberty Bell), where the first Continental Congress convened (Carpenters’ Hall), where the country’s first two presidents lived before the White House was finished (The President’s House Site) and much more.
+Head to 5th Street and N Chestnut Street for a chance to see where some of the most significant moments in the birth of America happened.
+In the Old City neighborhood, you can tour where the Declaration of Independence was signed (Independence Hall), what citizens heard when they first heard it read aloud (the Liberty Bell), where the first Continental Congress convened (Carpenters’ Hall), where the country’s first two presidents lived before the White House was finished (The President’s House Site) and much more.
 There’s a lot to see, but it won’t cost you much: Most of these iconic landmarks are free or have a nominal fee such as the $1 advance reservation fee for Independence Hall.

 Independence National Historical Park

 Before your trip to Philadelphia, put the 1976 Sylvester Stallone classic Rocky on your must-watch list.
 When you’re here, put on your own prize-fighting gear and climb the 72 steps to the east entrance of the Philadelphia Art Museum.
-When you’re at the top, head in to one of the nation’s largest art museums and explore a breathtaking collection that spans 2,000 years including masterpieces from American, European, and Asian artists.
+When you’re at the top, head in to one of the nation’s largest art museums and explore a breathtaking collection that spans 2,000 years including masterpieces from American, European, and Asian artists, including Vincent van Gogh’s Sunflowers, and a life-sized Japanese tea house.

-The view from the Rocky Steps is great, but it pales in comparison to the view from the top of City Hall.
+The view from the Rocky Steps is great, but it pales in comparison to the view from the top of City Hall in the middle of the city center.
 At 548 feet above ground, you can enjoy a panoramic view of the city.
-Slots can be pre-booked, so it’s best to arrange your tickets in advance to beat the World Cup crowds.
+Slots are available Monday to Friday and can be pre-booked, so it’s best to arrange your tickets in advance to beat the World Cup crowds.
 When you’re done, head to the ground floor and walk over to McGillin’s Old Ale House and raise a toast to history: the bar, opened in 1860, is the oldest continually operating bar in the city.
+(It’s also a great spot to watch other World Cup matches.)

 Robert Indiana’s iconic LOVE sculpture appears in plenty of places around the U.S., but it feels most at home in a place known as the City of Brotherly Love.
-Head to John F. Kennedy Plaza — just steps away from City Hall — to commemorate your trip.
+Head to John F. Kennedy Plaza, a.k.a.
+LOVE Park — just steps away from City Hall — to commemorate your trip.

-Philadelphia is home to more than 30 MICHELIN-recognized restaurants including three MICHELIN One-Star destinations: Provenance, home to a French and Korean-influenced tasting menu; Friday Saturday Sunday, where you’ll find a laid-back New American tasting menu; and Her Place, which offers an Italian and French-inspired tasting menu.
+Philadelphia is home to more than 30 MICHELIN-recognized restaurants including three MICHELIN One-Star destinations: Provenance, home to a French and Korean-influenced tasting menu; Friday Saturday Sunday, where you’ll find a laid-back New American tasting menu; and Her Place Supper Club, which offers an Italian and French-inspired tasting menu.
 Start your search for reservations as early as possible, as tables will fill up fast during the World Cup.

 Dishes from Friday Saturday Sunday.

 Head to South Philly or Fishtown for a Puebla-style cemita sandwich at El Chingon, named one of the Top 50 Restaurants in America by The New York Times and one of Philly’s best BYOB restaurants.
-(Some places in Philly do not serve alcohol and instead offer the ability to bring your own bottle of wine, tequila or other favorite spirit.
-Be sure to investigate before to see if you should pick up a beverage before your reservation.)
 For an omakase experience, pick between Queen Village’s Royal Sushi & Izakaya and Fishtown’s Hiroki.
-In North Broad, Honeysuckle’s four-course tasting menu celebrates the flavors and stories of the African diaspora.
+On North Broad, Honeysuckle’s four-course tasting menu celebrates the flavors and stories of the African diaspora.
 You’ll be in one of Philly’s unique neighborhoods, but your taste buds will be on a globetrotting journey.

 Honeysuckle

-If you’re traveling with a big group of friends for the World Cup, Reading Terminal Market — a historic food hall with over 80 vendors — is the destination that will satisfy everyone’s appetite.
-Vegan dishes, American soul food, Jewish deli specialties, French crepes — this Center City institution has it all.
+If you’re traveling with a big group of friends for the World Cup or just want a quick meal, Reading Terminal Market — a historic food hall with over 80 vendors — is the destination that will satisfy everyone’s appetite.
+Vegan dishes, American soul food, Jewish deli specialties, French crepes, delicious doughnuts, soft pretzel creations, and even Georgian cuisine — this Center City institution has it all.

 Your Dining Guide: Make Your Reservations at Philly’s Best Restaurants.

 Lincoln Financial Field won’t be the only place where fans are cheering this summer; Citizens Bank Park — home to the Philadelphia Phillies — will be packed with baseball fans, too.
-Depending on the timing of your trip, you may be able to catch a matchup against the Miami Marlins (June 15 — 17), New York Mets (June 17—18; June 20—21) or the Pittsburgh Pirates (June 29—July 2).
+Depending on the timing of your trip, you may be able to catch a matchup against the Miami Marlins (June 15 — 17), New York Mets (June 18, 20, and 21) or the Pittsburgh Pirates (June 29—July 2).
 No matter when you’re here, you’ll be part of one of the loudest crowds in Major League Baseball.
+And tickets will likely cost much less than those World Cup matches.

 After the World Cup matches in Philadelphia are over, do not miss the opportunity to experience Major League Baseball’s All-Star Week in Philadelphia that starts just a week after July 4.
-From July 11-14, Philadelphia will be the epicenter of the baseball world as it hosts the Capital One All-Star Village, the Home Run Derby, the All-Star Game, and other must-see baseball events.
+From July 11-14, Philadelphia will be the epicenter of the baseball world as it hosts the Capital One All-Star Village, the HBCU Swingman Classic, the 2026 MLB Draft, the T-Mobile Home Run Derby, the All-Star Game, and other must-see baseball events.

-The nation turns 250 years old in 2026, and Philly will be home to some of the country’s biggest celebrations.
-The two-week Wawa Welcome America program will feature concerts, family-friendly events and fireworks, and the 52 Weeks of Firsts will honor Philadelphia’s role in some of the biggest history-making moments in the nation’s history including the first U.S. Army (June 13), the first LGBTQ+ demonstration (June 20), the first paper mill (June 27) and the first bank (July 4).
+Celebrate the United States’ 250th Birthday: The nation turns 250 years old in 2026, and as the place where American freedom was born, Philadelphia will be home to some of the country’s biggest celebrations.
+The 16-day Wawa Welcome America Festival starting on Juneteenth (June 19th) features free concerts, block parties, a patriotic parade, family-friendly events and fireworks.
+The free Semiquincentennial ends with , the One Philly: Unity Concert for America, featuring superstars Christina Aguilera and Seal, along with Philadelphia’s own Will Smith, Kathy Sledge, Jill Scott and The Roots.
+Throughout the year, 52 Weeks of Firsts honors Philadelphia’s role in some of the biggest groundbreaking moments in the nation’s history including the first U.S. Army (June 13), the first LGBTQ+ demonstration (June 20), the first paper mill (June 27) and the first bank (July 4).

 Visitor Guide: Celebrate the United States’ 250th Anniversary in Philadelphia

-Head to South Philadelphia on June 14 to be part of ODUNDE, a gathering of 500,000 people honoring African music, food, jewelry and art.
-The festival is free and is a long-running tradition, dating back to 1975.
+Head to South Philadelphia before the game on June 14 to be part of ODUNDE, a gathering of 500,000 people honoring African American music, food, jewelry and art.
+The festival is free and is a long-running tradition, dating back to 1975 along South Street and Grays Ferry Avenue.
+The 2026 concert is headlined by R&B legends Bel Biv Devoe.

 Photo courtesy of VISIT PHILADELPHIA

-Head to Franklin Square for a dazzling evening display of 40 installations that depict scenes ranging from magical forests to underwater escapes.
-This year’s festival runs from June 4 through August, and the theme will honor the countries competing in Philadelphia for the World Cup.
+Head to Franklin Square for a dazzling evening display of about 40 installations that depict scenes ranging from magical forests to underwater escapes.
+This year’s Philadelphia Chinese Lantern Festival runs from June 4 through mid-August, and the theme will honor America’s 250th birthday and the countries competing in Philadelphia for the World Cup with the soccer-inspired Tunnel of Champions.

 During the World Cup, the city will also welcome some major educational exhibits that will send you home with a deeper understanding of American culture and history, including: